MeDaaa1331/cayograves/README.md

 # MD - CayoGraves

+- Add md-cayograves and [minigames] to your server and ensure
 - Grave robbing system on Cayo Perico made for OX
 - CD_Dispatch alerts implemented (ex.
 For U.S. Army)
 - Open code